• Skip to secondary menu

 Example of a boxplot that displays scores by four groups.

 Method 1 and 2 have nearly identical medians, but Method 1 has somewhat more variability.
-The second method also has an outlier that we should investigate.
+The second method also has a high outlier that we should investigate.
 Method 3 has the highest variability in scores and is potentially left-skewed.
 Method 4 has the highest median.

 Share this: